PMichalina/one-execution-two-perspectives-windows-lab/README.md

 The downloaded file contained an NTFS `Zone.Identifier` alternate data stream.

-This artifact can indicate that Windows considers the file to originate from ax external source.
+This artifact can indicate that Windows considers the file to originate from an external source.

 ![Zone Identifier](screenshots/04-zone-identifier-stream-sanitized.png)